RenzeLou/Text-to-Text-Classification/intent_identification/README.md

 ### 3. Results

-The results are shown in the following table:
+- The standard classification results are shown in the following table:

 <table style="height: 90px;" width="599">
 <tbody>